bokub/vanity-eth/README.md

 First of all, visit [`git.io/veth`](https://git.io/veth)

-Enter the prefix of your choice, then click 'generate' to start.
+Enter the prefix of your choice below, then click 'generate' to start.
 You browser is going to generate a ton of random addresses until one of them starts with your prefix.

-Ethereum addresses are hexadecimal, which means your prefix can only contain numbers and letters from A to F.
+Once an address is found, you can reveal the private key, or click the 'save' button to download a password-encrypted keystore file.

 You can increase the number of working threads to reach higher speeds, or decrease it if you computer struggles.

 ## Security

 As explained above, everything is computed in your browser.
 Nothing ever leaves your machine, or even your browser tab.

+Once the web page is loaded, you can turn off the internet and continue playing.

-You can download the latest build of Vantiy-ETH from Github and use it completely offline.
+You can also download the latest build of Vanity-ETH [here](https://github.com/bokub/vanity-eth/wiki/Download-Vanity-ETH) and use it completely offline.

 Vanity-ETH uses a cryptographically secure pseudorandom number generator (CSPRNG) to generate Ethereum addresses.

+The keystore file is encrypted with a AES-128-CTR cipher using the BKDF2-SHA256 derivation function with 65536 hashing rounds.

 ## Performance

 For some reason, the performance of Vanity-ETH can vary a lot from a browser to another.

 Right now, Chrome seems to be the one providing the best results.

-## Offline usage
+## Compatibility

-Vanity-ETH works perfectly offline!
-Once the web page is loaded, you can turn off the internet and continue playing.

-You can also download the latest build of Vanity-ETH, check out the [wiki page](https://github.com/bokub/vanity-eth/wiki/Download-Vanity-ETH)
+All addresses generated with Vanity-ETH are ERC-20 compatible.

+The keystore file is 100% compatible with MyEtherWallet, MetaMask, Mist, and geth.

 ## Local development